Here's how to get free antiviral medicine if you test positive for Covid-19 - KESQ

 The FDA’s emergency use authorization for the medicines notes that physicians, advanced practice registered nurses and physician assistants who are licensed or authorized under state law to prescribe these types of drugs can do so.

-In a statement Friday, the American Medical Association noted concern about allowing physicians at pharmacy-based clinics to prescribe antivirals to anyone with Covid-19 who comes in for testing, because the physician might not know the patient’s full medical history or other medications they’re taking, as a primary care physician would.
+In a statement Friday, the American Medical Association noted concern about allowing pharmacy-based clinics to prescribe antivirals to anyone with Covid-19 who comes in for testing, because the clinic might not know the patient’s full medical history or other medications they’re taking, as a primary care physician would.

 But on Saturday, the AMA said in another statement that the Biden administration has reassured the group “that patients who have access to a regular source of care should contact their physician shortly after testing positive for COVID-19 to assess their treatment options.”